AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 associations <- find.feature.associations(diablo.model, nscores=50, score_type="blockrank")
 ```

-The function requires the final trained DIABLO model and the can be adjusted to change
+The function requires the final trained DIABLO model.
+The `nscores` parameter can be
-the number of features returned and ranking system.
-The function will return a matrix
+adjusted to select the number of top discriminative features to be returned.
+The `score_type` function
+can be set to either "blockrank" or "loading" to determine which feature ranking metric to use.
-of associations between most important features in the model according to either
+The function will return a matrix of associations between most important features in the model according to either
 blockrank or loading scores.

 ### Filter and reformat network